 Get Glowing!
 Located in downtown Selkirk, we serve women.
 We offer relaxing yoga on heated floors, pilates and reformer pilates, gym with cardio and strength workouts open 24

-hours a day, 30 minute self-serve full body circuit workouts, free training included in all
+hours a day, 30-minute self-serve full-body circuit workouts, and free training are included in all

 essential oils, presentations + spa-like setting.